805developershub/805-Developers-Hub-Website/README.md

 There are a few ways you can contribute to the 805 Developers Hub site.
 If you're a member of the organization, you can do the following:

-1. Clone the repository
+Clone the repository:

 ```
 $ git clone git@github.com:805developershub/805-Developers-Hub-Website.git
 ```

-2. Checkout a new branch:
+Checkout a new branch:

 ```
 git checkout -b [branch-name]
 ```

-3. Push the branch to the repository:
+Push the branch to the repository:

 ```
 git push -u origin [branch-name]
 ```

-4. Create a pull request describing your changes.
+Create a pull request describing your changes.

 Alternatively, you can fork the repository on Github and issue a pull request from your fork of the repository.